susanmaas/web-dev-starting-block/src/pages/stupid-mistakes-in-web-development.md

 A few days ago, I picked up this blog again.
 I'd started it several months ago, but then had to put it aside because of other commitments.

 The blog still worked fine live, but when I tried to open a local development server, I got an error message.
-I also couldn't get git to work.
+I also couldn't get Git to work.
 What was happening?
 Why wasn't it working?
 Had something changed since I'd last worked on it?
 Did I need to update something?
 What could cause this?

 I spent at least an hour scouring the internet for information, trying to find someone who'd had the same problem, looking for possible reasons, feeling frustrated.